Oven Baked Apple Pork Chops

 You'll love how juicy, tender pork is combined with flavors of fall.

-Are you craving a mouthwatering pork chops recipe that’s a cinch to whip up?
+Are you craving a mouthwatering apple pork chops oven recipe that’s a cinch to whip up?
 These Oven Baked Apple Pork Chops contain 100% clean-eating ingredients and deliver 100% drool-worthy flavor.
 Fruity sweetness meets fork-tender, fall-off-the-bone meat in an impressive dish you’ll definitely make again.
-As a bonus, this oven baked apple pork chops recipe comes together quickly on busy nights.
+As a bonus, this oven-baked apple pork chops recipe comes together quickly on busy nights.
 Best of all, its simplicity makes this recipe a great dish to keep in your back pocket when you’re in a dinner rut.

 All in all, the recipe will only steal 30 minutes of your time.
 Better yet, you’ll finish prepping in ten minutes tops, allowing the oven to work its magic for about 20 minutes until chops are fork-tender and delicious.